The Best Magnum Rimfire Rifles and Ammo for Squirrel Hunting

 But rimfire rifles—including affordable ones in magnum calibers—have gotten much better in the past decade.
 There are now numerous sub-$600 guns with free-floating barrels and adjustable triggers.
 As much as that, ammo has gotten better, with several game-friendly bullets available in both .17 HMR and .22 WMR.

 Still, why would you want a magnum rimfire for squirrel hunting if your regular .22 is working just fine?
 The flat trajectory advantage is huge.
-In mature timber, especially later in the season, when squirrels are foraging on the ground, shot opportunities can be surprisingly rangy.
+To be fair, you might not need that in a Midwest woodlot.
+But if you’re hunting in big, mature timber, especially later in the season when squirrels are foraging on the ground, shot opportunities can be surprisingly rangy.
 A 100-yard poke isn’t uncommon, and 50-yard shots are about average.
-When you’re talking a target the size of a squirrel’s head, a quarter inch-worth of bullet drop or rise is huge.
+Only unwashed heathens aim to shoot squirrels through the body.
+It’s head shots only if you want to be friends with me, and when you’re talking a target of that size, a quarter inch-worth of bullet drop or rise is huge.

 To that end, a .17 HMR sighted in at 100 yards with 20-grain bullets will be .4 inch low at 20, and .4 inch high at 75.
 You can hold on a squirrel’s eyeball at virtually any distance you’re likely to see them in the woods and make a clean head-shot.
 A .22 WMR with 40-grain bullets will do the same thing at 75 yards.

 By comparison, a hyper-velocity Long Rifle hollowpoint that’s sighted in .3 inch high at 25 yards will be nearly an inch high at 50, and 2.5 inches low at 100.
-Such a lobbing arc works if you’re body-shooting squirrels, but only unwashed heathens do things like that.
+Such a lobbing arc works if you’re body-shooting squirrels—but I meant what I said about that.
 You could put a high-end scope with adjustable turrets on your .22 and carry a rangefinder to dope for the drop—but if you do that, you’re inflating your small-game budget again.
 And besides, who wants to mess with all that gear?
 Squirrel hunting is supposed to be simple.

 Magnum Game Loads

 You need to choose your bullets carefully if you’re hunting with a magnum rimfire because every great once in a while, you’ll miss the head and hit the body.
-You don’t want to render the entire critter inedible.
+So long as it’s an accident, it doesn’t make you a heathen.
+But you don’t want to render the entire critter inedible.
+That’d be a tragedy.
 My favorite bullet—in both calibers—is the CCI Gamepoint, which is a 20-grain pointed soft point in the .17, and a 40-grain PSP in .22 mag.
 Hornady makes a similar .17 20-grain soft point in the HP Varmint.
 CCI also makes a 20-grain Full Metal Jacket .17 HMR, which I haven’t tried, and Winchester makes a 40-grain FMJ in .22 WMR, which I have.
 It’s a fine squirrel load, if you can find it and your gun shoots it.

 The point is, opt for heavier bullets designed for controlled or no expansion, and avoid the lighter, hyper-velocity hollowpoints and ballistic tips.
 There are several loads out there with even heavier bullets (45 to 50 grains) for the .22 WMR, but velocities with most of those are slowed enough that you begin to lose the round’s trajectory advantage over a Long Rifle.
 Stick to the 40-grainers at 1,900 fps or faster.

 To be clear, even with the right bullets, both calibers are still more vicious than the average Long Rifle hollowpoint on meat.
-Strive for clean head shots.
-But, a bad angle that clips a shoulder probably won’t ruin the squirrel.
+I’ll again stress that you should strive for clean head shots.
+But a bad angle that clips a shoulder probably won’t ruin the squirrel.
 With the 20-grain Gamepoint out of my .17, the entry wound is tiny, and the exit wound is about the size of a nickel.
 Head shots are more dramatic because there’s more bone to hit.
 Squirrel-brain eaters need to stick with their .410s, but for the rest of us, modern rifles and ammo have helped squirrel gear take a big leap forward.

 The Best Magnum Rimfires for Squirrel Hunting